Colonoscopy procedure | Detect Polyps, Cancer, & More

 Colon-related diseases can lead to severe consequences, the most threatening of which is colon cancer.
 Colon cancer begins in the colon or large intestine and occurs when cells in this organ grow out of control.
 The early stages of abnormal colon cell behaviour manifest as polyp growth in the colon

-Not all polyp growth progresses into colon cancer, but some eventually do.
-The best way to determine whether your colon is healthy and free of polyps is if you undergo a colonoscopy under the care of a gastroenterologist.
+Not all polyp growth progresses into colon cancer, but some eventually progress into cancer if left undetected.
+A colonoscopy is the best way to check the health of your colon and detect polyps or other signs of colorectal cancer under the care of a gastroenterologist.

-The prospect of a colonoscopy may be intimidating, and limited information about this procedure may cause more worry.
+Although the prospect of a colonoscopy may be intimidating, limited information about this procedure may cause more worry.
 Understanding the procedure and how it can help with your condition can provide a sense of comfort.

-During the process, the doctor will first give the patient certain intravenous medications that will make them feel relaxed and drowsy.
+During a colonoscopy, the doctor will first give the patient certain intravenous medications that will make them feel relaxed and drowsy.

 The patient will then be asked to lie on his/her left side on the examination table.

-The doctor uses a long and flexible tube-like instrument called a colonoscope.
+The doctor uses a long, flexible tube-like instrument called a colonoscope.
 It is inserted through the rectum and is moved towards the large intestine.

 The colonoscope takes images of the inner lining of the colon for the doctor to look for the presence of abnormalities.
-Advanced technology such as Narrow Band Imaging technique (NBI) has been applied in detecting early-stage cancer.
+Advanced technology, such as the Narrow Band Imaging technique (NBI) has been applied in detecting early-stage cancer.

 Since the instrument is flexible and can bend, it allows the doctor to move it along the colon curves.